paulmackinlay/state-machine/docs/05-events.md

 - quickly freeing I/O threads which avoids blocking
 - avoid thread contention when events originate on the current thread
-- guarantees events to be processed in the same order they were received
+- guarantees events are processed in the same order they were received
 - being thread-safe

 `GenericStateMachine` is thread safe, so when events are received on multiple threads there will be